How to Handle a Male Chauvinist Husband : 25 Ways

 It might be a challenge for a male chauvinist, but being one of your loyalists for one night shouldn’t break him.
 It might be hard hearing people gushing over you, but it’s one evening, and he’s trying to improve.

-12. Imbalances in household labor
+12. No imbalances in household labor

 The mental work behind all that goes into operating a household is generally thrust on one person and is typically not recognized or appreciated.
-It’s essential to ensure that the male chauvinist carries his share of the load, so it doesn’t become overwhelming.
+It’s essential to ensure that the male chauvinist carries his share of the load so it doesn’t become overwhelming.

 There needs to be an even balance with you being able to rely on him when it counts as a source of support.